 - This work includes, among other things, the calibration of ventilation systems, the installation of air exchangers or implementation of other mechanical solutions, and the replacement or addition of windows that can be opened.

-A three-party committee (MEQ, CNESST-IRSST, MSSS-INSPQ) was created to oversee and authorize requests from the school system related to air quality and to ensure better coordination of the action taken in this regard by the Ministère and the educational organizations.
+A three-party committee (MEQ, CNESST-IRSST, MSSS-INSPQ) was created to oversee and authorize requests from the school network related to indoor air quality and to ensure better coordination of the action taken in this regard by the Ministère and the educational organizations.
 It provides a high-level perspective in the area of health and safety in learning and work environments.

 Ministère de l’Éducation